 Again, the information in this book is a compendium of information available in many of the Facebook support group files sections and on websites that talk about optimizing certain supplements for better health.
 You can also get a lot of info for free by reading the “What Help’s” page on this website, contributed by floxies for floxies, and it won’t cost you a dime!
 Sure I can see charging a couple of bucks for compiling data, but to compile basic data and sell it for $40 to $50 bucks is outrageous.
 My opinion is to save your money especially if your budget is tight.

 With the exception of one other blog, Hurt by Levaquin, run by my fellow FQ friend John Fratti, I have been online longer than the rest.
-I have put thousands of hours into researching FQ toxicity and have worked with researchers at three different universities.
-I have a good understanding of the current academic level of knowledge that is available on FQ toxicity.
-However, I’m not a medical doctor, and I certainly don’t try to play one on the internet.
+I have put thousands of hours into researching FQ toxicity , have worked with researchers at three different universities, and have interacted with the FDA in several different capacities.
+I have a good understanding of the current academic level of knowledge that is available on FQ toxicity, having contributed to, or help publish three academic papers, and assisted with several more.
+However, I’m not a medical doctor, and I certainly don’t try to play one on the Internet.
 I am just trying to figure fluoroquinolone toxicity out, since most medical doctors won’t touch it with a 10 foot pole.
 The reason I am saying this is not to be aggrandizing, tout or flaunt myself at all, on the contrary.
 It is to reiterate that despite my knowledge, I do not charge for the knowledge that I have acquired and I find it atrocious that anyone, other than what constitutes a professional doctor/patient relationship, would charge for such information.

 As I have written before, floxing devastates and victimizes individuals, and since I am privy to the fact that there is no secret or inside information on treatment, procedures, or cures, individuals charging for consultation is, in my opinion, highway robbery and unacceptable.
 Many times desperate people are unsuspecting and easily victimized.
 They come across highly SEO’d blogs where the author has literally flooded the Internet with pseudo-scientific web pages designed to generate web traffic back to the website.
 There, the author markets e-books, links to lawyers or law groups, and/or offers to consult or ‘sell their time’ to help synthesize FQ information.
 Although some may find this acceptable, knowing what information is out there, I believe it is tantamount to victimization.
 Please, if you have already fallen prey to FQ toxicity, use extreme caution if deciding to patronize a ‘consultant’.